Penn State University

 Discover and practice core Universal Design for Learning (UDL) principles that address variability among your students including challenges posed by time, distance, or disability.
 Includes UDL-inspired course activities created by Penn State faculty to spark ideas for use in your own face-to-face, online, or hybrid courses.

-Decipher Disciplinary Thinking: How Students Think and Learn in Your Field
+Decode Disciplinary Thinking: How Students Think and Learn in Your Field

 When you teach, you do more than cover content.
 You help students develop thinking processes specific to your discipline.
 You and your colleagues will use an established framework, Decoding the Disciplines, to critically analyze your assumptions and teaching practices.